-In connection with its manufacturing and distribution activities, the Corporation procures different materials and components, as well as outside services, mainly in North America.
+In connection with its manufacturing and distribution activities, the Corporation procures different materials and components as well as outside services.
 Major items include forgings and various metals.
 With respect to raw materials, the Corporation purchases mainly aluminum, steel, and titanium.
 The ability of suppliers to meet performance, quality, and delivery schedules is extremely important.
-Although the Corporation often relies on a limited number of supply sources, it has been able to avoid significant shortages to date.